 Your trip to Molise begins with a splendid seaside resort: Termoli.
-Several times decorated with the prestigious recognition of the Blue Flag, the town offers its visitors tourist and hotel equipment of renowned quality and a port that connects it directly to the beautiful Tremiti Islands.
+Several times rewarded with the prestigious recognition of the Blue Flag, the town offers its visitors high-quality tourist and hotel facilities but also a port that connects it directly to the beautiful Tremiti Islands.

 Molise also offers spectacular natural landscapes: among these, the Montedimezzo Reserve, the undisputed queen of the Molise Apennines, is certainly not to be missed.
 The Reserve is entirely covered with woods and stands out at a height of between 900 and 1300 meters.

 Campitello is renowned for its numerous and prestigious ski resorts which make it particularly sought after during the winter.
 But the town of Molise also offers significant points of interest for nature lovers, with its pristine woods to cross in religious silence.

 Several times devastated by terrible barbarian invasions, Campomarino was later an important bulwark of the Norman and Lombard populations.
 Today the town is very renowned for the beauty of its well-equipped beaches and for its splendid tree-lined avenue, dominated by centuries-old pine trees.

 Do not miss the Monforte Castle which dominates with its size the whole Molise city, the suggestive Romanesque church of San Bartolomeo, and the characteristic Museum of the Nativity scene, an interesting testimony of the ancient artisan tradition.

 Isernia is among the most important cities of the small and precious region: an ancient stronghold of the Samnites, the city has been able to resist the various disasters that it has had to suffer during its millennial history.
 Plundered and vandalized by the Saracens in the Middle Ages, severely bombed during the Second World War, the city fortunately managed to retain part of its original core.
 We can still admire, in fact, the Fraternal Fountain erected in honor of Celestino V and the beautiful Cathedral, remodeled several times, where the Byzantine icon of the Madonna of the light dominates.

 We refer to the characteristic "tratturi", the ancient paths in beaten grass that cross the Molise far and wide.
 Built already in pre-Roman times, the cattle tracks were "the theater of transhumance", or the regional transfer of cattle from the coast to the interior.
 Follow these ancient roads, and let some modern shepherd guide you in your search for "the ancient spirit of Molise".

 The beauties of nature frame the remains of an ancient and glorious history: in fact in Pietrabbondante you can admire the ancient megalithic walls and archaeological remains, a temple and a theater, of the Samnite civilization.

-In fact, Castel San Vincenzo, on the one hand, offers the visitor the picturesque beauty of its medieval village and the remains of the ancient Benedictine abbey of San Vincenzo al Volturno; and on the other hand, he offers him the splendid natural spectacle of his lake, where you can feel the "breath of the Gods" deeply.
+In fact, Castel San Vincenzo, on the one hand, offers the visitor the picturesque beauty of its medieval village and the ruins of the ancient Benedictine abbey of San Vincenzo al Volturno.
+On the other hand, he offers him the splendid natural spectacle of his lake, where you can feel the "breath of the Gods" deeply.